ScarlettDixon/5-CTFs-GameJams/README.md

 ---

 24 Hour GameJam 2016 - I was still incredibly new to coding at this time, surrounded by veterans.
-I attempted to learn code from them and was very succesful.
+I attempted to learn code from them and was very successful.
 No code was created during this event.

 ---